Jennewein Biotechnologie GmbH and Chr Hansen A S to join forces in high-growth Human Milk Oligosaccharides market

 Jennewein Biotechnologie GmbH and Chr.
-Hansen A/S to join forces in high-growth Human Milk Oligosaccharides market (Di martedì 22 settembre 2020) RHEINBREITBACH and BONN, Germany, Sept.
-22, 2020 /PRNewswire/
+Hansen A/S to join forces in high-growth Human Milk Oligosaccharides market (Di martedì 22 settembre 2020) Our solutions enable food manufacturers to produce more with less " while also reducing the use of chemicals and other synthetic additives " which make our products highly relevant in today's world. ...
+Leggi su cataniaoggi

-Jennewein Biotechnologie GmbH agreed to join forces with Chr.
-Hansen Holding A/S, a leading bioscience company based in Hoersholm/Denmark, to lead the global market for Human Milk Oligosaccharides (HMOs).
-Chr.
-Hansen entered into an agreement to acquire all shares in Jennewein Biotechnologie, the innovation and market leader in this high-growth market.
-Chr.
-Hansen plans to invest more than 200 million Euros until 2025 in new production assets so as to meet the increasing demand for HMOs.
-HMOs are complex carbohydrate ...
-Leggi su liberoquotidiano

 Ultime Notizie dalla rete : Jennewein BiotechnologieAnalisi del mercato Oligosaccharides de lait humain (HMO) 2020, crescita delle migliori aziende, tendenze per tipo e applicazione, analisi delle previsioni fino al 2026 Egitto Today News